1. Use your University IT username and password to log-in directly to Blackboard.

 2. Are you fully enrolled?

 - If you are a new student, you will need to have fully enrolled before you have access to Blackboard.

 - It will take 1 to 2 days for the information entered in RISIS (the student registration system) to reach Blackboard as it is updated in an overnight feed.

 - Have you paid your fees?
 Your account may become disabled some time into the term if you have not yet paid your fees.

 3. Are you using your most recent username and password?

 - If you have been re-issued with a new username and password, your old details will not work.
 (For example, if you move from being undergraduate to a post graduate student.)

 - Make sure your Internet browser is not trying to automatically log you in with the old username and password it has saved in the browser history.

 4. Can you log-in to other University systems?

-- If you can log-in to your University email and RISIS with your existing IT username and password this indicates that these details are correct.
+- If you can log-in to Me@reading, University email and RISIS with your existing IT username and password this indicates that these details are correct.